Northeast Dirt Modified Hall of Fame: History

-The inaugural induction ceremonies were held on April 12, 1992, with 12 drivers and one pioneer driver being selected.
-The initial selection committee was composed of Gary Chadwick, Andy Fusco, Gary Rowe, Tom Skibinski, and Gary Spaid, all members of the motorsports media.
-The ceremonies were followed by a Hall of Fame race at Weedsport Speedway.
+The inaugural induction ceremony was held on April 12, 1992, with 12 drivers and one pioneer driver being selected.
+The initial selection committee was composed of Gary Chadwick, Andy Fusco, Gary Rowe, Tom Skibinski, and Gary Spaid; all members of the motorsports media.
+The ceremony was followed by a Hall of Fame race at Weedsport Speedway.

 In 1993, the first non-driver racing award was added.
-Named after Area Auto Racing News founder Leonard J. Sammons Jr., the award was established to recognize outstanding contributions to the sport.
-In subsequent years awards honoring both car owners and mechanics/engineering were presented.
-In 2002 Gater Racing News announced the addition of an annual Outstanding Woman in Racing Award, and upon Andy Fusco’s untimely death in 2015, the Award for Media Excellence was established in his memory.
+The award was named after Area Auto Racing News founder Leonard J. Sammons Jr., and was established to recognize outstanding contributions to the sport.
+In subsequent years, awards honoring both car owners and mechanics/engineering were also presented.
+In 2002, Gater Racing News announced the addition of an annual Outstanding Woman in Racing Award.
+And upon Andy Fusco’s untimely death in 2015, the Award for Media Excellence was established in his memory.
 Periodically, the Jack Burgess Memorial Award is bestowed on an announcer who has made a lasting impact on the sport.